turingschool/curriculum/source/projects/rush_hour.md

 ### Populate/Seed data

 Now that you have everything set up and ready to go for accepting data submitted by clients, you may notice that it kind of sucks to have to write a cURL command for every payload.
-[Here](https://github.com/turingschool/rush_hour_test_script) you can find the test script.
+[Here](https://github.com/turingschool/rush_hour_test_script) you will find the test script that will send a bunch of clients info and a bunch of payloads.
 Follow the directions and with one command you will have a bunch of data for your app.

 ### Iteration 7